 The city has preserved its medieval charm and you’ll soon find yourself exploring alleys and cheerful squares, surrounded by flowering balconies.
 Leaving your bikes at the foot of the historic centre, it’s a short walk uphill to visit the main sights of the city: the churches of Santa Maria Maggiore and St. Andrea, the Pinacoteca (art gallery), the Roman mosaics and the Porta Consolare (Roman Gate).

 There are plenty of gelateria to choose from to re-fuel (if you need any excuses), before cycling back to your hotel through cultivated fields planted with cereals, sunflowers, vines and olive trees.
-This afternoon there’s time for a spot of wine-tasting for the adults, whilst your children can enjoy a treasure hunt in the vineyard!

 - Meals: Breakfast